rpatterson/prunerr/README.rst

 #.
 Calculate required disk margin based on download speed:

-   Get the average download speed for each download client and multiply it by an amount of time it should be able to continue downloading for to determine the disk space margin we should preserve.
+   Calculate an appropriate margin of disk space to keep free when deciding whether to prune download items based the maximum download bandwidth/speed in Mbps and the amount of time in seconds at that rate for which download clients should be able to continue downloading without exhausting disk space.

 #.
 Remove/delete download client items until margin is reached: